ltny24/Software-Engineering---Group-6/docs/requirements/spec_specification/005-track appeal status/plan.md

 - Enforce JWT authentication and `ROLE_STUDENT` authorization.
 - Ensure students can access only their own appeal records.
-- Execute optimized JPA queries for summary lists without eagerly loading attachments.
+- Execute optimized JPA queries for summary lists.
-- Automatically mark expired unpaid appeals as `CANCELED` using Spring `@Scheduled` tasks or query-time evaluation.
+- Rely on manual administrative updates for status transitions.
-- Stream attachment files securely or generate signed cloud storage URLs when requested.
+- Store the provided document URL securely as text within the `Appeal` entity.

 ---